-Renée is the former executive director of the ACE (Adverse Childhood Experience) Awareness Foundation in Memphis, Tennessee, an organization that supports and develops innovative strategies to prevent trauma and toxic stress, decreases mental health stigmas, and promotes systems-change to advance prevention efforts and racial justice.
-She also implemented Parenting in the Pandemic: Tools for Surviving and Thriving, a series of interactive online sessions that promoted good mental health and family bonding that garnered 5,000+ views.
+Renée is the former executive director of the ACE (Adverse Childhood Experience) Awareness Foundation in Memphis, Tennessee, an organization that supports and develops innovative strategies to prevent trauma and toxic stress, decrease mental health stigmas, and advance prevention efforts and racial justice.
+She also implemented Parenting in the Pandemic: Tools for Surviving and Thriving, a series of interactive online sessions that garnered over 5,000 views and promoted good mental health and family bonding.

 Previously, Renée served for six years as director of the National Center for Children in Poverty (NCCP), a nonpartisan public policy research center at Columbia University’s Mailman School of Public Health.
-She has also led initiatives to improve child and adolescent outcomes at Evidence2Success and with Plain Talk/ Hablando Claro, an initiative that works to increase access to age-appropriate reproductive health services and resources.
+She has also led initiatives to improve child and adolescent outcomes at Evidence2Success and with Plain Talk / Hablando Claro, which increases access to age-appropriate reproductive health services and resources.

 Renée earned a doctorate in public health, with a concentration in maternal and child health, from the University of North Carolina, Chapel Hill.